Electronic Literature Organization: Robert Coover Award for a Work of Electronic Literature

 This award honors the year’s best work of electronic literature, of any form or genre.

 N. Katherine Hayles Award for Criticism of Electronic Literature

-This award honors the best work of criticism of electronic literature of any length.
+This award honors the best work of criticism of electronic literature of any length and is named for literary critic N. Katherine Hayles.

 Marjorie C. Luesebrink Career Achievement Award

 This award honors a visionary artist and/or scholar who has brought excellence to the field of electronic literature and has inspired others to help create and build the field.

+Maverick Award

+This award "honors an independent spirit: a writer, artist, researcher, programmer, designer, performer, or hybrid creator who does not adhere to a conventional path but creates their own and in so doing makes a singular contribution to the field of electronic literature."